RobertFoll/RevMob-Xamarin-iOS/README.md

 A Xamarin wrapper for the RevMob iOS SDK
 =======

-A sample project is now included.
+A sample project is included.

 For the technical specifications and documentation of the SDK, see http://sdk.revmobmobileadnetwork.com/ios.html

+This is my personal project, I'm not affiliated with RevMob in any way.
 I appreciate all your input, feedback, and especially contributions!

-This is my personal project, I'm not affiliated with RevMob in any way.

 The binding was built using Xamarin.iOS Version: 8.6.0.51 as a Unified API iOS Binding Project using RevMob iOS SDK version 8.1.0